Brand compliance is more than just brand consistency and ensuring the right color palette and messaging is applied to your creative assets.

 While guidelines vary between brands, they typically cover the following:

 - Logo variations and dimensions

-- Colors & fonts
+- Colors and fonts

-- Signage, uniforms, & official documents
+- Guidelines for signage, uniforms, and official documents

-Done right, brand guidelines give teams a set of parameters that can point them in the right direction, eliminating the potential for uncertainty or misinterpretation, which can lead to quality issues and frustrating rounds of rework.
+Establishing brand guidelines isn’t about controlling people or limiting their creativity.
+In fact, brand guidelines actually support the creative process.
+They give teams a set of parameters that can point them in the right direction, eliminating the potential for uncertainty or misinterpretation, which can lead to quality issues and frustrating rounds of rework.

-Use technology to review and approve assets
+Use technology to review and approve brand assets